-Report on the review of internal actions and measures taken in relation to the authorised vessel requirements provided at Attachment A, including any punitive and sanction actions taken.
+Report on the review of internal actions and measures taken in relation to the authorised vessel requirements provided at Appendix 1, including any punitive and sanction actions taken.

-All SBT fishing vessels are required to be authorized by the Fisheries Agency of Taiwan (FA) every year, ensuring that our fishing vessels comply with all relevant CCSBT conservation and management measures in accordance with the DWFA and the related fisheries regulations.
-Vessels catching SBT are categorized into seasonal targeting group and bycatch group.
+All fishing vessels that retain SBT shall be authorized by the Fisheries Agency of Taiwan (FA) every year, ensuring compliance with all relevant CCSBT conservation and management measures under the DWFA and the related domastic fisheries regulations.
+Vessels fish for SBT are categorized into seasonal targeting group and bycatch group.
 The quota of each seasonal targeting vessels has been allocated based on a dynamic quota balancing mechanism, which has been established since 2002, and a small portion of the national quota be reserved for bycatch vessels.